-The right to be safe is part of the Universal declaration of Human Rights in its article 3 :
+The right to be secure is part of the Universal declaration of Human Rights in its article 3 :

 “Everyone has the right to life, liberty and security of person.”

 This notion is now bound to evolve as new threats on our lives come from the virtuality, although they impact us concretely.
 Not only do we need safe places to live, but also safe virtual environments to interact with.
 The missions of police and defense institutions are consequently due to follow and as much as possible anticipate the new threats and extend their reach to cyberdefense.
 That is summarized in three major new missions :

 - Protect citizen privacy

 It has been made clear in the United States Department of Homeland Security (DHS) missions that securing Cyberspace must be achieved, exactly as preventing terrorism and enhancing global security on the geographical territory.
 Cyberspace is indeed a new territory that needs to be defined, delimited, supervised and protected.

 In effect, another mission of DHS as stated by US Government is to secure and manage borders (physical borders), which has a direct equivalent in the cyberspace, although much more difficult to define and represent.
 Isn’t it however mandatory to crop one’s territory to protect it.

 If difficult for a country to crop its exact digital borders, specially when global access providers distributing internet access devices all around the globe (by satellites and even in baloons), the exercise shows easier for a city, by essence located in a single geographical spot.